Wednesday, December 23, 2020

 We saw a herd of deer grazing on both sides of the road near the campground area.

-We were hoping to see an eagle or two but saw none.
+We had hoped to see an eagle or two, but unfortunately, we saw none.

 The park at Guntersville was desolate, too cold for swimming, but a few were camping.

-My sister-in-law had a transmission put in her car so hubby and I rode to Decatur, hubby drove the car home.
+My sister-in-law had a transmission put in her car, so Hubby and I rode to Decatur, and Hubby drove the car home.

 Had a pleasant day in Guntersville.